Mastercard/pkcs11-tools/docs/INSTALL.md

 #### To create 32 bits executables:
 ##### Note on 64 bits executables
-the creation of Windows-compatible 64 bits executable is not supported through GCC, as objects are not binary-compatible with those created with Visual Studio, see [this page](https://software.intel.com/en-us/articles/size-of-long-integer-type-on-different-architecture-and-os) for more information.
+The creation of Windows-compatible 64 bits executable is not supported through GCC, as objects are not binary-compatible with those created with Visual Studio, see [this page](https://software.intel.com/en-us/articles/size-of-long-integer-type-on-different-architecture-and-os) for more information.
 Until the toolkit can be compiled under Visual Studio, no 64 bits executable for Windows can be created.

+In theory, producing Win64 executable can be achieved through compiling with Visual C++ platform.
+Any volunteering welcome :-)

 ##### Prerequisites
 - install cross-compiler (Debian package: `gcc-mingw-w64-i686`)